FAQ

 Stress-Busting 101: Mastering Anxiety and Stress

-Pre-questionnaire: I always customize each presentation to the particular needs and interests of those who will be in attendance by providing a pre-questionnaire to get feedback about what people want to most get out of the fireside or workshop.
+Pre-questionnaire: I always customize each presentation to the particular needs and interests of those who will be in attendance by providing a pre-questionnaire to get feedback about what people want to get out of the fireside or workshop.
 As opposed to a “canned” presentation, this approach ensures the topic will be especially relevant to those who choose to participate.

 Evaluation: An additional benefit of my presentation process is that I also collect an evaluation form at the end of each presentation.
-I then compile the results (in an anonymous manner, of course) and provide those results back to the organizer and leaders so they can know what was most impactful and relevant to their members.
+I then compile the results (in an anonymous manner, of course) and provide those results back to the organizers and leaders so they can know what was most impactful and relevant to their members.
 Many have found this feedback to help them get a better “pulse” on the needs of their members.

-Handout Packet: Each participant gets a content-rich handout packet that contains the presentation sides, relevant articles, worksheets, and reference material so the learning can continue well after the presentation (Note: Since I give these Church-related presentations for free, the hosting ward customarily makes the copies).
+Handout Packet: Each participant gets a content-rich handout packet that contains the presentation slides, relevant articles, worksheets, and reference material so the learning can continue well after the presentation (Note: Since I give these Church-related presentations for free, the hosting ward customarily makes the copies).

 I have attached a list of free articles that will further give you an idea of the topics I am available to speak on.
 Please feel free to use any of these with your members.